Phfalcon/Phfalcon/README.md

-# Olá!
-Eu sou o Pedro =)
+# Hello!
+I'm Pedro =)

-Desenvolvedor Full Stack Web com +1 ano de experiência, apaixonado por transformar ideias em aplicações funcionais e escaláveis.
-Atualmente atuando no Grupo Unicad com foco em segurança e monitoramento.
+Full Stack Web Developer with +3 years of experience, passionate about transforming ideas into functional and scalable applications.
+Currently working at Grupo Unicad with a focus on security and monitoring.

-## Sobre mim
+## About me

-- 💼 Trabalho como Full Stack Developer, usando tecnologias como **React, Node.js, TypeScript e PostgreSQL**.
+- 💼 Working as a Full Stack Developer, using technologies like **React, Node.js, TypeScript and PostgreSQL**.
-- 🕹️ Já participei da **GameXP (2018 e 2019)** apresentando jogos desenvolvidos com **Unity e C#**.
+- 🕹️ Showcased games at **GameXP (2018 and 2019)** developed with **Unity and C#**.
-- 🎨 Também atuei como ilustrador na área de design esportivo, unindo criatividade ao desenvolvimento.
+- 🎨 Also worked as an illustrator in sports design, combining creativity with development.
-- 📚 Estudante de **Ciência da Computação** e eterno curioso em **desenvolvimento web, mobile e de jogos**.
+- 📚 **Computer Science** student and forever curious about **web, mobile and game development**.

-## Tecnologias que domino
+## Technologies I master

 <div align="left">
   <img src="https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB" />